The Health Benefits of Chia Seeds

 In about 20 minutes, chia seeds transform from small crunchy seeds to slippery textural treats when combined with juice. . . creating a "chia fresca."
 A classic drink hailing from Mexico, chia frescas are traditionally served with a citrus juice and sweetener.
 Chia's special quality plays an exciting role with various superfood juices that offer a wide range of flavor and nutrition.

 You can add chia seeds to make a quasi-fresca out of virtually any juice.
 I particularly like chia seeds added to my smoothies, too, as you see in the "High Protein Chia Smoothie" photo above made with almond milk, almond butter, blueberries, a banana, vanilla beans, and chia seeds.
 You can add chia seeds to just about everything, including this raw food delicious brownie I made pictured here with a raw cashew creme topping.
-These recipes can be found in my book Recipes for Health Bliss.

 Common Use: Nutrient-rich seed; fiber source (soluble and insoluble); excellent source of essential omega-3 fatty acids (ALA); soothes digestive and gastrointestinal tract; promotes colon health and bowel regularity; supports energy and stamina.